 As patients enter the hair transplantation process, they bring a wide variety of questions and concerns that will help determine the most ideal course of action.
 Whether they are in Abu Dhabi or Chicago, the most common concerns expressed by patients have to do with their appearance, with many asking about the length of time before the final results of the hair transplant will be visible.
 Still other patients offer questions regarding the conspicuousness of the hair transplant, mostly out of a concern that there will be some kind of visual evidence of having undergone a hair transplant procedure.
 This concern extends to include worries over the possibility that any scarring from the donor site will be visible to others.

 Fortunately, patients opting for an FUE or FUT procedure do not need to worry over a scar being visible to others.
+FUE transplant is considered a no linear scar technique, it should be noted that the procedure does leave a very small circular scar for each follicle.
 Patients opting for FUE often do so because of the fact that there will be no scarring left behind in the no-suture, no-scar process.
 This is why patients who prefer a close-cropped hairstyle often choose FUE over FUT.
 While the FUT procedure does involve the removal of a strip from the donor site, hair transplant doctors make sure that any scar left behind is easily covered by the patient’s existing hair.
 It is in this way that the patient is able to walk out of a hair transplant procedure will no visible scarring in the donor site.

 Patients who have undergone the FUT procedure are left with a horizontal scar at the donor site, which is often located at the back of the patient’s scalp.
 The length of the scar can vary depending on the number of grafts needed to complete the procedure, and patients often undergo multiple sessions of FUT, which might involve the lengthening of the initial scar if that is the best option for concealment purposes.
 The scar that is left behind is very thin and is often no longer than a patient’s index finger.
 It is worth noting, however, that every patient heals differently, which has an impact on the appearance of the scar.
 The patient can do their part to make sure the healing process goes smoothly by closely following the post-operative care instructions provided by the doctor.
 In any case, the scar will be positioned in the most inconspicuous way possible to ensure that it is never visible to others.